Support the Ringside Report Network

 Now, here’s where I could be completely wrong about this: maybe McGregor genuinely believes in whatever political agenda comes with this partnership, and perhaps he’s willing to sacrifice some fans to align his business with his beliefs.
 If that’s the case, fine—he’s making an authentic choice based on conviction.

 But I don’t think that’s what’s happening here.
-I believe McGregor saw $23 million and the “strategic advisor” title and thought it sounded like an innovative business without fully calculating the cost.
+I believe McGregor saw $23 million and the “strategic advisor” title, and thought it sounded like an innovative business without fully accounting for the cost.
 The cost isn’t just money—it’s credibility in the one thing he’s legitimately elite at.

 The Conor McGregor Trump Jr. deal might prove me wrong.
 Maybe McGregor navigates this perfectly, keeps politics out of his fighting content, and uses Trump Jr.’s connections purely for business expansion without becoming a political tool.
 That would require discipline McGregor hasn’t shown in years, but it’s possible.